-- 2. Enter v in the Enable field for the DCS link between the host switch and the remote switch. - 3.
-Enter y in the Enable field for the link between the host switch and the Lucent Intuity system. - 4.
+- 2. Enter y in the Enable field for the DCS link between the host switch and the remote switch. - 3.
+Enter y in the Enable field for the link between the host switch and the Lucent INTUITY system. - 4.
 After you enter the information, press (ENTER) to save the information.

-The system returns to the enter command: prompt. - 5.
-Continue with "Assign the Processor Channel at the Remote Switch" below.
+5. Continue with "Assign the Processor Channel at the Remote Switch" below.